Here are some suggestions:

 Inflation and tire pressure: Among the most important things you can do to prolong the durability of your tires, inflation and tire pressure are the most important.
 The inflation pressure listed on the sidewall of your tire indicates the maximum operating pressure established by the manufacturer which is not necessarily the ideal pressure for your tires.
 You should always follow the inflation recommendations of the vehicle manufacturer.

-Tips: We recommend verifying tire pressure once a month and before any long trips.
-In order to know the exact tire pressure, you must always verify the pressure when the tire is cold, that is to say at least three hours after stopping the vehicle or before having driven one mile in distance.
-It is also best to verify your tire pressure in the morning.
+Tips: We recommend verifying tire pressure once per month and before going on any long trips.
+In order to know the exact tire pressure, you must always verify the pressure when the tire is cold, at least three hours after stopping the vehicle or before having driven one mile in distance.
+It is also best to verify your tire pressure in the morning after the vehicle sat overnight.
 Another important tip is to replace the valves at least every time you install new tires and buy quality tire valves and caps that prevent air from escaping when the shutter of the valve becomes inoperative.
-Finally you should always use a good quality tire gauge.
-Gauges at service stations are often damage and unreliable.
+Lastly you should always use a good quality tire gauge.
+Gauges at service stations are often damaged and unreliable.

 Tire rotation: By rotating your tires regularly, you will increase the life span of the tires and save money.
 Tire rotation is when you change the position of the tires on the vehicle.
-This will help the tires to wear evenly and extend its useful life.
+This will help the tires to wear more evenly and extend its useable service life.

 Wheel alignment: Wheel alignment often consists in adjusting certain parts in the suspension and direction of the vehicle front and back.
-Good wheel geometry will ensure a smother ride, increase performance and durability of the tires.
-Wheel alignment can often be affected by driving on damage roads, by driving off-road or simply by hitting pot holes.
+Good wheel geometry will ensure a smoother ride, increase performance as well as the durability of the tires.
+Wheel alignment can often be affected by driving on damaged roads, off-road or simply by hitting potholes/debris.
 It is recommended to verify the geometry of the wheels after an accident, after hitting an object on the road or if you notice uneven wear on the shoulder of the tires.

-Tire wear: All tires have wear bars that indicate that the remaining depth of the tread is only 2/32e of an inch.
-When the tread of the tires reaches 2/32e of an inch or are equal to the wear bars between the tread, the tires should be replaced.
+Tire wear: All tires have wear bars that indicate that the remaining depth of the tread is only 2/32th of an inch.
+When the tread of the tires reaches 2/32th of an inch or are equal to the wear bars between the tread, the tires must be replaced.
+We recommend considering a replacement around the 4/32th mark.

 Driving style: Driving style and bad habits remain the number one cause of tire failure and tire weariness.
-Here are some helpful tips to help you maintain your tires in good condition.
+Here are some helpful tips to help you keep your tires in good condition.